-The Genomics course is planned again for Spring 2014.
-This will be taught as an intensive 3-week session.
-We are also offering a course in Advanced Scientific Programming for Spring 2014.
+The Genomics course was taught in Spring 2015.
+We are considering offering a course in Advanced Scientific Programming for Spring 2016.
 Please contact David Pollock if interested.

 See our guest blog post on "Adaptation and Convergence in Regulatory Systems" at phylogenomics blog "This Tree of Life"

-We invite you to attend our third (now SMBE Satellite) meeting/workshop on Mechanisms of Protein Evolution (Thermodynamics, Phylogenetics, and Structure) in Denver, 2014.
-This will probably be in early February, so mark your calendars.
-Organizers: David Pollock, Richard Goldstein, and Belinda Chang.
+We invite you to attend our third SMBE Satellite meeting/workshop on Mechanisms of Protein Evolution (MPEIII:Origins) in Denver, November 8-10, 2015.
+Mark your calendars.
+Register soon as space is limited Organizers: David Pollock, Richard Goldstein, and Belinda Chang.

 We are always looking for multiple talented evolutionary biologists with a mixture of training in mathematical, computational, and molecular laboratory techniques.
 We are especially interested in candidates at the postdoctoral level; please contact us well in advance to arrange funding.
 Contact David Pollock.